 Decisions, decisions, decisions!

-First you were working tirelessly to narrow down your choice list of schools, and now you’re inundated with application deadlines and choice plans for application consideration.
+First, you were working tirelessly to narrow down your choice list of schools, and then you become inundated with application deadlines and choice plans for application submission and consideration.
+One thing is for sure: there is a multitude of factors to decipher on the road to college!

 Restrictive Early Action